-Filed by a Party other than the Registrant [ ]
+Filed by a Party other than the Registrant []

-Check the appropriate box:

-[x] [] Preliminary Proxy Statement Definitive Proxy Statement Definitive Additional Materials Soliciting Material Pursuant to Pulo 142 112 [] Confidentia Commission permitted Only / (as of the 14a-6(e)(2)) Rule 14a-11(c) or Rule 14a-12

-DISCOVERY LABORATORIES, INC. (Name of Registrant as Specified in Its Charter)

-(Name of Person(s) Filing Proxy Statement, if other than the Registrant): Not Applicable

-Payment of filing fee (Check the appropriate box):

-[X] No fee required.

-[] Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.

-- (1) Title of each class of securities to which transaction applies: not applicable - (2) Aggregate number of securities to which transaction applies: not applicable - (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): not applicable - (4) Proposed maximum aggregate value of transaction: not applicable

-(5) Total fee paid: not applicable

-[] Fee paid previously with preliminary materials: [] Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+Check the appropriate box: X] Definitive Definitive Soliciting ry Proxy Statement [] Confidential, for Use of the e Proxy Statement Commission Only (as e Additional Materials permitted by Rule 14a-6(e)(2)) g Material Pursuant to 11(c) or Rule 14a-12 DISCOVERY LABORATORIES, INC. (Name of Registrant as Specified in Its Charter) Name of Perso on(s) Filing Proxy Statement, if other than the Registrant): Not Applicable ayment of fil ling fee (Check the appropriate box): X] No fee red] Fee comput quired. ted on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
+(1) Title of each class of securities to which transaction applies: not applicable (2) Aggregate number of securities to which transaction applies: not applicable (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): not applicable (4) Proposed maximum aggregate value of transaction: not applicable (5) Total fee paid: not applicable [] Fee paid previously with preliminary materials: [] Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
 Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.

-- (1) Amount previously paid: not applicable - (2) Form, Schedule or Registration Statement No.: not applicable

-- (3) Filing Party: not applicable - (4) Date Filed: not applicable
+(1) Amount previously paid: not applicable (2) Form, Schedule or Registration Statement No.: not applicable (3) Filing Party: not applicable (4) Date Filed: not applicable

-Discovery Laboratories, Inc. 350 South Main Street, Suite 307 Doylestown, PA 18901 (215)340-4699 NOTICE OF ANNUAL MEETING OF STOCKHOLDERS To be held on Monday, June 28, 1999
+Discovery Laboratories, Inc. 350 South Main Street, Suite 307 Doylestown, PA 18901 (215) 340-4699

+NOTICE OF ANNUAL MEETING OF STOCKHOLDERS

+To be held on Friday, June 16, 2000